liferay-search/liferay-docs/en/user/articles/110-collaboration/03-sync/03-sync-desktop/03-using-sync-desktop.markdown

 **Enable LAN Syncing:** Whether to download updates from other desktop clients on the same local network before downloading from the server.
 This can help reduce server load and increase data transfer speeds.
-Note that LAN syncing only works when enabled in the @product@ instance by the administrator, and in other clients.
+Note that LAN syncing only works when enabled in the @sharepoint@ instance by the administrator, and in other clients.

 ![Figure 5: The Preferences menu's *Network* tab contains settings for Sync's data transfer behavior.](../../../../images/sync-desktop-prefs-network.png)

-Note that your @product@ administrator can also limit the download/upload rate.
+Note that your @sharepoint@ administrator can also limit the download/upload rate.
-In this case, @product@'s settings take precedent.
-For example, if you set a 5.0 MB/s download rate in the client but @product@'s download limit is 2.0 MB/s, the latter takes precedence.
+In this case, @sharepoint@'s settings take precedent.
+For example, if you set a 5.0 MB/s download rate in the client but @sharepoint@'s download limit is 2.0 MB/s, the latter takes precedence.
 Also, the client's rate applies across all its accounts.
 For example, if the client connects to three accounts and its download rate is 5.0 MB/s, then the sum of the download rate for all three